You can contact Councillor Hammond and Brisbane City Council about a range of local matters including:

 Roads and intersections

 Council is responsible for the maintenance of local streets and intersections.
 Each financial year, funding is allocated towards the resurfacing of local streets, kerb and channel improvements, local access network improvements, and necessary intersection upgrades and major road works.
-You can contact Councillor King if you believe a street within Marchant Ward should be resurfaced or improved.
+You can contact Councillor Hammond if you believe a street within Marchant Ward should be resurfaced or improved.

 Marchant Ward’s two major traffic corridors are Gympie Road and Stafford Road.
 These roads fall under the Queensland Government’s jurisdiction.
 If you have feedback regarding either of these major traffic corridors, you can contact your State representative.

 To report a pothole, damaged street sign, or urgent road safety issue, contact Council’s Council’s 24/7 Contact Centre on (07) 3403 8888.

 Council manages a range of waste services, including bin collections, waste vouchers, Resource Recovery Centres, kerbside collection, and clean-up of Council areas.

 Brisbane City Council’s general rubbish bins, recycling bins and green waste bins are collected on the following schedule:

 - general household rubbish (bin with a red, dark green or black lid) – weekly